 After a thorough examination of the records, any title problems are usually found and can be cleared up prior to your purchase of the property.
 Once a title policy is issued, if any claim covered under your policy is ever filed against your property, the title company will pay the legal fees involved in the defense of your rights.
 They are also responsible to cover losses arising from a valid claim.
 This protection remains in effect as long as you or your heirs own the property.

 Mortgage insurance should not be confused with mortgage life insurance, which is designed to pay off a mortgage in the event of a borrower's death.
 Mortgage insurance makes it possible for you to buy a home with less than a 20% down payment by protecting the lender against the additional risk associated with low down-payment lending.
-Low down-payment mortgages are becoming more and more popular, and by purchasing mortgage insurance, lenders are comfortable with down payments as low as 3 to 5% of the home's value.
+Low down-payment mortgages are becoming more and more popular, and by purchasing mortgage insurance, you may be able to attain a loan even without a downpayment of 20% or more of the home's value.
 It also provides you with the ability to buy a more expensive home than might be possible if a 20% down payment were required.

 The mortgage insurance premium is based on loan to value ratio, type of loan, and amount of coverage required by the lender.
 Usually, the premium is included in your monthly payment and one to two months of the premium is collected as a required advance at closing.